courtyenn/demo-shopify-app/README.md

 **Theming**

 My first idea was to build a custom theme.
 I figured it would be a great portfolio piece because I am tuned in to best design practices, SEO/A11y standards, animation and responsive code.
-I quickly ran into an [issue with M1 MacOs](https://github.com/Shopify/cli/issues/1260)
+I quickly ran into an [issue with M1 MacOs](https://github.com/Shopify/cli/issues/1260) and ceased work here.

 - It is critical to understand [Shopify's Best Practices](https://shopify.dev/docs/themes/best-practices) when it comes to creating a theme, or an app.